-4. Are extensions on invoices and applicable freight charges YES NO N/A ٦. checked by accounts payable personnel?
-5. Is the program to be charged entered on the invoice and checked against the purchase order and approved budget?
-6. Is there an auditor of disbursements who reviews each voucher to see that proper procedures have been followed?
-7. Are checks adequately cross referenced to vouchers?
-8. Are there individuals responsible for accounts payable other than those responsible for cash receipts?
-9. Are accrual accounts kept for items which are not invoiced or paid on a regular basis?
-10. Are unpaid vouchers totaled and compared with the general ledger on a monthly basis?
-CASH [DISBURSEMENTS The foll owing conditions are indicative of satisfactory controls over cash d lisburseme ents.
-1. Duties are adequately separated; different persons prepare checkbank accounts, and have access to cash receipts. cks, sign c hecks, re concile 2.
-All disbursements are properly supported by evidence of receipt goods and services. and appro oval of the e related 3.
-Blank checks are not signed.
-4. Unissued checks are kept in a secure area.
-5. Bank accounts are reconciled monthly.
-6. Bank accounts and check signers are authorized by the board of f directors or trustee es.
-7. Petty cash vouchers are required for each fund disbursement.
-8. The petty cash fund is kept on an imprest basis.
-YES NO N/A 1.
-Are checks controlled and accounted for with safeguards over unused, returned, and voided checks?
-2. Is the drawing of checks to cash or bearer prohibited?
-3. Do supporting documents, such as invoices, purchase orders, and receiving reports, accompany checks for the check signers' review?
-4. Are vouchers and supporting documents appropriately cancelled (stamped or perforated) to prevent duplicate payments?
+The following conditions are indicative of satisfactory controls over cash disbursements.

+- 1. Duties are adequately separated; different persons prepare checks, sign checks, reconcile bank accounts, and have access to cash receipts. - 2.
+All disbursements are properly supported by evidence of receipt and approval of the related goods and services. - 3.
+Blank checks are not signed. - 4.
+Unissued checks are kept in a secure area. - 5.
+Bank accounts are reconciled monthly. - 6.
+Bank accounts and check signers are authorized by the board of directors or trustees. - 7.
+Petty cash vouchers are required for each fund disbursement. - 8.
+The petty cash fund is kept on an imprest basis. - 1.
+Are checks controlled and accounted for with safeguards over unused, returned, and voided checks? - 2.
+Is the drawing of checks to cash or bearer prohibited? - 3.
+Do supporting documents, such as invoices, purchase orders, and receiving reports, accompany checks for the check signers' review? - 4.
+Are vouchers and supporting documents appropriately cancelled (stamped or perforated) to prevent duplicate payments?